lisp-mirror/eql5-android/examples/REPL/README-2-SLIME.md

 `(qml:reload)`.

-In order to be able to interact with your app running on the device, just use this REPL example as a template; you'll basically just need the `assets/` files and `lisp/ini.lisp`, in order to have Quicklisp and Swank.
+In order to be able to interact with your app running on the device, just use this REPL example as a template; you'll basically just need `android-build/assets/lib/*`, `lisp/ini.lisp`, `build/main.cpp` to be able to install Quicklisp and Swank.

 Then, after having developed a working desktop version, you can try to change things (using Slime) directly on the device (using `qml-get`, `qml-set`,